Piazza Armerina

 What and Why

-We crossed from the west of Sicily (Italian: Sicilia) to the east and in the middle of the drive, we arrived at a ruined villa in the middle of nowhere.
-The complex used to be a very large villa both for public and private use.
-The site dates back to 4th century CE.
-The Villa Romana del Casale is renowned for the extraordinary amount of well-preserved beautiful frescoes inside the villa.
-Excavations have revealed that the villa contains one of the richest, largest, and most varied collections of Roman mosaics in the world.
+We crossed from the west of Sicily (Italian: Sicilia) to the east and in the middle of the drive, we arrived at a ruined villa called Villa Romana del Casale in the middle of nowhere.
+The complex, dating back to the 4th century, used to be a very large villa both for public and private use.
+The villa is renowned for the extraordinary amount of well-preserved beautiful frescoes and mosaics inside the villa.
+Excavations have revealed that the villa contains one of the richest, largest, and most varied collections of Roman mosaics in the world, surviving from antiquity.
 The mosaics are exceptional for their artistic quality, invention as well as their size.
+These mosaics are the main draw of the villa.
+Covering approximately 3,500 m², they depict hunting scenes, mythological imageries, athletic competitions, and daily life.
+They also indirectly reveal the values, ambitions, and worldview of the Roman aristocracy.

 Toponymy

 'Villa Romana del Casale' simply means a 'Roman country villa' in Italian.
-The origin of 'Armerina' is untraceable.
+The origin of 'Armerina' is apparently linked to the Latin word 'arma' meaning 'arms' or 'weapons', probably suggesting the place as a former arsenal.

 See

-The layout of the villa is quite weird as it seems that it was constructed without a main plan with chambers sticking out here and there without patterns and forms, showing that the villa had been rebuilt over and over again by different architects.
+The layout of this villa is, to be honest, quite weird as it seems that it was constructed without a main plan: with chambers and extensions sticking out here and there from the main hall without patterns and forms.
+It suggests that the villa had been rebuilt over and over again by different architects.
 Apparently neither the owner nor the architect(s) can be identified definitively.

-The villa itself has become a huge museum and is well guided with very good and detailed explanation boards.
+The villa itself has now become a huge museum and is well guided with very good and detailed explanation boards along walkways, in spite of the complicated layout.
 Amongst the many features, the few that draws main attentions are:

 Thermal Baths (Terme)

-The apse - entrance into the baths with a beautiful mosaic on the floor.
+The apse - entrance into the baths with a beautiful and intact mosaic on the floor.

 There are other beautiful mosaics in different rooms.